 There’s one downside to using ammonia which is its strong smell.
 It’s not very pleasant, especially when it’s freshly applied.

 Mothballs are an ancient repellent for the little vermin that eats up wool clothes and upholstery.
-They were also found to be among the effective home remedies to get rid of roaches.
+They were also found to be among home remedies to get rid of roaches.